Princess Peach: Characterization

-Reflecting on Peach's role within the franchise, Miyamoto said that although Nintendo had intentionally kept her as a damsel in distress who is saved by Mario in the games, they had wanted to develop her into a more powerful princess in The Super Mario Bros.
+Reflecting on Peach's role within the franchise, Miyamoto said that although Nintendo had intentionally "kept Peach as a damsel in distress who is rescued by Mario for a while", they had wanted to develop her into a "more powerful princess" by featuring her as a capable playable character in the games and giving her a major role in The Super Mario Bros.
 Movie.
 He said that Peach was one of the characters in the film that evolved the most, as her role was changed from a princess that needs to be protected to one who fights for her kingdom.
 After the release of the film in 2023, Peach's appearance was updated on the box art for Princess Peach: Showtime! to make her appear more angry and determined like her movie counterpart.

+During a later interview for The Super Mario Galaxy Movie, Miyamoto elaborated further on the topic.
+He stated that Peach’s damsel in distress role was initially used out of a desire to provide players with a quick to understand objective, as he considered that clarity and simplicity in game objectives were very important.

+Miyamoto stated that he understood the criticisms that mentioned how the kidnapped damsel in distress role "didn't fit with the current image of women" but claimed that it was "a part of the game's mechanics that [couldn't] be easily changed" and therefore the common plot of "going to rescue the kidnapped princess" remained unchanged for many Mario games.

+Regarding the changes made to Peach's movie counterpart, he considered that presenting Peach as solely a "fighting female character" in The Super Mario Bros.
+Movie was "a bold change", but by the time of The Super Mario Galaxy Movie he acknowledged "that wasn't enough" and sought to depict "Peach's worries and emotions, and the fluctuations in her relationship with Mario" to make her movie counterpart "a richer character".